-The Chair of the DPHC is Dr Robert Witton and the Secretary of the DPHC is Ian Oakley.
-The work of the Committee is supported by the BDA’s employment relation team and the Committee works with other organisations to promote and protect the rights and interests of public health dentists.
+The Chair of the DPHC is Professor Robert Witton.
+The committee works across the BDA and with external organisations, including BASCD to promote and protect the rights and interests of public health dentists.

 Pictured left to right: Albert Yeung, Robert Witton (Chair), Nigel Monaghan, Anna Ireland, Alison Lockyer and Ellis Friedman